Navigator

 appVersion

-Must return either the string "4.0
+Must return the appropriate string that starts with "5.0 (

 ".